sillageeee/espzao/README.md

 local ESP_ENABLED = true
 local ESP_FOLDER = {}

--- Toggle ESP com tecla K UserInputService.InputBegan:Connect(function(input, gameProcessed)
+-- Alternar ESP com tecla K UserInputService.InputBegan:Connect(function(input, gameProcessed)
 	if not gameProcessed and input.KeyCode == Enum.KeyCode.K then
 		ESP_ENABLED = not ESP_ENABLED
 		for _, item in pairs(ESP_FOLDER) do
 			for _, element in pairs(item) do
+				if typeof(element) == "table" then -- Skeleton
+					for _, bone in ipairs(element) do
-				if element then
+						if bone.line then
+							bone.line.Visible = ESP_ENABLED
+						end
+					end
-					element.Visible = ESP_ENABLED
+				elseif element and element.Visible ~= nil then element.Visible = ESP_ENABLED
 				end
 			end